 In some kind of scheduling miracle, after we’ve picked up our comics and have done a little bit of browsing, it’s time to cross Broad Street and catch the bus home.
 We play “Who can see the bus number first?” as we wait for the 24.
 The kids shout out the numbers, and I say “That’s the 6 – it’ll take us to Willow Lawn,” or “That’s the 4 to Carytown,” or “That’s the 3 to Maymont.”
 I want them to learn just how much of the city is at our disposal without having to have a driver’s license.

-We own a car; we could have driven; and honestly, parking isn’t that hard in our city, but I want to show my girls a different way.
+We own a car; we could have driven; and honestly, parking isn’t that hard in our city, but I want to show my kids a different way.

 1After walking to a restaurant, I say to myself, “That’s it?!” like the little boy in the Circuit City commercial returning a yellow Walkman.

-2I get each of the girls a $10 GRTC Go Card from our local drug store.
+2I get each of the kids a $10 GRTC Go Card from our local drug store.